upmaru/memovee-tama/tmdb-movie-detail/querying.md

 ## Instructions
 ### Querying by ID or Title
 - Use the `search-index_query-and-sort-based-search` tool to query by `id` or movie title and specify properties to retrieve in the `_source` field.
+Whenever an `id` (or `_id`) is present in context, **always prefer querying by that `id`** even if the user also mentioned a title—IDs disambiguate duplicate names and guarantee you fetch the exact record.
 - Always include `"metadata"` in `_source`, even if the user did not explicitly request it—this keeps personalization and prior context intact across all movie-detail workflows.
 - **Determine Query Intent**:
   - **General Movie Details**: If the user asks for movie information (e.g., "Details about Moana 2" or "Movies with IDs 1, 2, 3"), use a simple `terms` query for single or multiple IDs.